Bella Pasquali

 Bella Pasquali (born 4 October 2006) is an Australian sprinter.
+She was a bronze medalist in the women’s 4 x 400 metres relay at the 2025 World Athletics Championships and a double medalist at the 2024 World Athletics U20 Championships.

-Career
+Biography

-She won the U17 400 metres at the Australian All Schools Championship in Adelaide in December 2022.
+Pasquali won the U17 400 metres title at the Australian All Schools Championship in Adelaide in December 2022.
 In April 2023, at the age of 16 years-old she won the Stawell Gift event in Australia.
 That year, she also won the Rye Gift event, part of the Victorian Athletics League.

-She won gold in the mixed 4x400 metres relay and silver in the women's 4 × 400 m relay at the 2024 World Athletics U20 Championships in Lima, Peru.
+Pasquali won gold in the mixed 4x400 metres relay and silver in the women's 4 × 400 m relay at the 2024 World Athletics U20 Championships in Lima, Peru.

-She was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025.
-She finished second at the Australian Athletics Championships over 400 metres in a personal best time of 51.84 seconds on 12 April 2025.
+Pasquali was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where she won the bronze medal with the women's 4 x 400 metres relay team alongside Ella Connolly, Jemma Pollard and Ellie Beer.
+She finished second to Beer at the Australian Athletics Championships over 400 metres in a personal best time of 51.84 seconds on 12 April 2025.

 Personal life

 She is from Wangaratta in Victoria.
 Her parents Wally and Anna were also athletes in Australia.